Learn How Tomatoes May Help You Reduce High Blood Pressure

 High blood pressure makes the heart work harder in order to efficiently pump blood and nutrients to the different organs of the body, because the arteries that transport it are not in the best condition.
 This extra exertion on the heart slowly damages it.
 But it can also damage other primary organs.

 Remember this condition is responsible for several heart problems.
 The consequences of suffering from high blood pressure include: arteriosclerosis, angina pectoris, kidney damage, vision damage, strokes, and more.

 Is high blood pressure curable?

 High blood pressure is treatable, but not curable.
-Once you have been detected to have hypertension, you will need to live with it for the rest of your life.
-The most important thing is that you change your bad habits.
+Once doctors have diagnosed you with hypertension, you’ll live with it for the rest of your life.
+The most important thing is to change your bad habits.